dexiio/cloudscrape-client-ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).